AlinariC/Memoria-Astra/README.md

   - Run `build.sh` to compile a clean EPUB
   - Run `fix-and-polish-epub.sh` to polish and finalize the EPUB
   - Move the final `.epub` into `/output/`
-  - Upload the EPUB(s) as artifacts in the GitHub Actions tab
+  - Publish the EPUB(s) to the GitHub Releases tab for easy download

 ## 🛠 Scripts